Anthropology

 - describe the linguistic diversity and complexity of Native California.

-- demonstrate an awareness of the archaeological record of Native Peoples of California.
+- demonstrate an understanding of the archaeological record of Native Peoples of California.

 - compare and contrast Native Californian and Western European systems of categorization.

-- demonstrate an understanding of the history and methods of anthropological study of California Native Peoples.
+- describe the history and methods of anthropological study of California Native Peoples.

 - hypothesize on the positive and negative values, such as ethnocentrism and cultural integrity, of the relationship of Native Californians to Spanish, Mexican, and American immigrants based on archaeological, folkloric (first person accounts from the original culture), and historical evidence.